NihadSquare/BatchRenamer/README.md

 ## 🖥 Installation

 ### 🔧 Requirements (For Python users)
+Batch Renamer doesn't require installation, and can be run directly from a file or directory.
+It's a portable application.
+This application is self-contained, meaning it includes all the necessary files within a single folder and can run without modifying system settings or needing an installation process.

 If you want to run the `.py` version:
 ```bash
 pip install pillow